-US attacks military sites on Iran’s Kharg Island, home to vast oil facility
+US attacks military sites on Iran’s Kharg island, home to vast oil facility

 “However, should Iran, or anyone else, do anything to interfere with the Free and Safe Passage of Ships through the Strait of Hormuz, I will immediately reconsider this decision,” he added.

-Iran’s semi-official Fars news agency reported, citing sources, that more than 15 explosions were heard on Kharg Island during the US attacks.
+Iran’s semi-official Fars news agency reported, quoting sources, that more than 15 explosions were heard on Kharg island during the US attacks.

 The sources said the attacks targeted air defences, a naval base, and airport facilities, but caused no damage to oil infrastructure.
 Iran’s Fars news agency reported thick smoke was seen rising from the island.